Frequently asked Questions

 what is the lead time?
 How long until I get my tools?

-Usually all the products are made to order, so there is a lead time and they will usually ship about one week from the date of purchase.
+Usually, all the products are made to order, so there is a lead time from when the order comes in to when it will be made and shipped.
 The lead time depends on the time of year (in relation to ranch work, fiddle competitions, traveling etc), and also how many orders have come before yours.
 Sometimes orders will be shipped out the next day, and sometimes it has taken up to two months.
-If orders are urgent, I have been able to accommodate to customer’s requests.
+Please check at the top of the “Blacksmith Tools” page to see the most recent lead time estimate is.

 What is the difference between the “classic” and “square circle” rounding hammers?